ceoeloidi/GUI_Image_Renamer/README.md

 # GUI_Image_Renamer

-This Python GUI application provides a complete solution for batch renaming JPG images using zonal OCR.
+This app provides a complete solution for batch renaming JPG images using zonal OCR.
 Here are the key features:

 ## Key Features: